srthk-mahajan/Web_server_security_scanner/README.md

 # Web_server_security_scanner
-profile
-Qwen2.5-Max
-12:59 am
-Below is a professional and detailed README.md for your Python script.
-It explains the purpose of the tool, how to set it up, how to run it, and provides troubleshooting tips.

-Web Server Security Assessment Tool
-Python
-License

 This script automates security assessments of web servers by leveraging tools like Nmap , Nikto , and the NIST National Vulnerability Database (NVD) .
 It scans for open ports, detects vulnerabilities, fetches associated CVEs, and generates a comprehensive PDF report.

 Table of Contents